VTwin90/UN-PERFECT-DATE/README.md

 Also, a thank you to my family and friends, who have helped me throughout this project with motivation, help, feedback, and testing.

-**This project is for educational use only and was created for the Code Institute Module of User-Centric Front End Development.**
+**This project is for educational use only and was created for the Code Institute Module of Interactive Frontend Development.**

 **Created by Vanja Torp 2021**